atkinchris/micro-frontends-playground/README.md

 ## Running

 Clone this repository, change to the cloned directory, then execute `./run.sh`.
+Once running, visit [localhost:8080](http://localhost:8080) in your browser to see the content.

+This will take a few minutes on first run, as it pulls the Docker images and builds each component.
+Subsequent runs will be much faster, as only changed containers will be rebuilt.

 ## Architecture